oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 ## Step 5: Download and install google-chrome (in the Ubuntu Environment)

-_Even if you have Chrome installed on you windows system, you still need to do this to run E2E tests and unit tests._
+_Even if you have Chrome installed on your Windows system, you still need to do this to run E2E tests and unit tests._

 Run the following commands to download latest chrome: